kmorrell27/UpperCrustCatering/_menus/elegant-buffets.md

 - Chicken Cordon Bleu *with Ham & Swiss Cheese*
 - Carved London Broil *with Port Wine Sauce - Gluten Free*
 - Carved Sirloin *with Natural Jus*
-- Baked Stuffed Flounder *with Champagne Sauce*
+- Baked Tilapia *with a Panko Breading & Parmesan Crust and a Lemon Beurre Blacn*
-- Baked Cod Filet Milanese *topped with Herb Seasoned Bread Crumbs*
+- Baked Filet of Cod *topped with Herb Seasoned Bread Crumbs*

-- Braised Beef Brisket - *braised with garlic, onion & tomatoes until mouth watering tender - $15.45 with 1 selection from Menu 3*
+- Braised Beef Brisket - *braised with garlic, onion & tomatoes until mouth watering tender - $16.25 with 1 selection from Menu 3*

-- Baked Salmon *with Fresh Herb Sauce along with 1 other Entree from Menu 3. . . $ 15.75 per person*
+- Baked Salmon *with Fresh Herb Sauce along with 1 other Entree from Menu 3. . . $16.50 per person*

-- Sauteed Orange Roughy *with Fresh Spinach Sauce along with 1 other Entree selection from Menu 3 . . . $16.75 per person*
+- Sauteed Orange Roughy *with Fresh Spinach Sauce along with 1 other Entree selection from Menu 3 . . . $17.50 per person*

 - Roasted Prime Rib of Beef  ~  *available at Market Price*